U.S. adds sanctions on Syria, labels rebel chief a terrorist

 WASHINGTON The U.S. government on Thursday blacklisted four Syrian government ministers, an airline and a television station it said helped the Assad government in its two-year crackdown on opposition forces.

-The dual designations underline the quandary facing the United States, which favors Assad's overthrow but fears increasingly radical elements within the opposition.
+The dual designations underline the quandary facing the United States, which favours Assad's overthrow but fears increasingly radical elements within the opposition.

 Washington has imposed sanctions on Syria since the beginning of the increasingly violent two-year civil war in the country that has killed an estimated 80,000 people.